cassidyjames/cassidyjames.github.io/apps.md

 ### In Progress _(but probably not actively worked on)_

+- [**Vibes**](https://github.com/cassidyjames/vibes): Small collection of curated wallpapers.
+Maybe using an Unsplash collection as a back-end, or just shipping the wallpapers with the app.

+### Abandoned _File an issue or contact me if you want to pick it up_

 - [**Anamorph**](https://github.com/cassidyjames/anamorph): De-squeeze anamorphic footage, i.e. that shot with a Moment Anamorphic lens.

 - [**Codecard**](https://github.com/DevAlien/codecard): Share snippets of code as a pretty image, e.g. for social media.